soerinev/Bachelor_final/README.md

-# Bachelor's project, BSc Cognitive Science.
+# Bachelor's project, Cognitive Science.
 Contains code used for analyses.
 Does not contain the data.